-- Comprehensive Claim: When your car needs repairs after other events like a lightning strike or flood, you’ll need to pay a deductible.
+- Comprehensive claim: When your car needs repairs after other events like a lightning strike or flood, you’ll need to pay a deductible.
 Comprehensive also covers glass damage, though some companies may waive your deductible if they can repair the glass instead of replacing it.

-- Uninsured Motorist Claim: UM comes in bodily injury and property damage coverage varieties.
+- Uninsured motorist claim: UM comes in bodily injury and property damage coverage varieties.
 Bodily injury UM doesn’t usually require a deductible.
 However, property damage UM coverage can require a deductible.
 That means you might have to pay a deductible to repair your car if you get hit by a driver without insurance.
 The same goes for underinsured motorist coverage.

-When To Choose A High Deductible
+When To Choose A High Insurance Deductible

 You should choose a high car insurance deductible if you want to lower your monthly bill and if you have the ability to pay it.
 That last part is important.
 If you don’t have any savings, it’s not a smart idea to have a high deductible.

 You might be the best driver in the world, but you still share the road with bad drivers and uninsured motorists.
 According to the Insurance Information Institute, about 6 percent of drivers who had collision coverage filed a claim in 2018.
 As we mentioned above, you might have to pay a deductible to fix your car even if you weren’t at fault.
 You can always choose a lower deductible while you save up an emergency fund and then raise the deductible later on.